 Revenue vehicles remain the major component of the Authority's net capital assets and will do so going forward.
-Facilities expenditures are higher than usual due to the construction of the Oakley Park and Ride lot which will continue into FY22.
+Facilities expenditures are higher than usual due to the construction of the Oakley Park and Ride lot which should be completed in FY23.